 For Valentine’s Day this year, I made two things Greg has always requested, but I’ve never made: clam chowder and popovers.
 As natives of CT and MA, of course I am referring to New England clam chowder.
 Chowder reminds me of being a kid and visiting my cousin in Rockport every summer with my grandparents.
 My uncle would take us to all the freshest seafood spots, and we would sit on the docks eating chowder, steamers, lobster, and corn on the cob.
 Greg’s favorite chowder was at Top of the Hub in Boston, where he worked for a few years in college.

 For my first attempt at making chowder, I once again relied on the expertise of Cook’s Illustrated, with a few slight modifications.
 I wanted a chowder with a rich, silky broth that wasn’t at all gummy.
 Cook’s Illustrated uses flour, rather than cornstarch or breadcrumbs, and achieves this beautifully.
 Most recipes call for cherrystone clams, but I used littlenecks which are about the same size.
 Other changes I made to the recipe: I added garlic and celery, used Yukon Golds instead of red potatoes, and chives instead of parsley as the garnish.
 Since this soup only contains a few ingredients, it’s important that they are all top-notch; fresh clams, good bacon and clam juice.
 I was surprised how quick and simple it was to pull together.
 The popovers I made alongside also came from The New Best Recipe.
 They were lightly crisp and golden on the outside, with an airy center, webbed with dough.
-So good!

 New England Clam Chowder